wmcbrine/PDCurses/sdl1/README.md

 The font can be set via the environment variable PDC_FONT.
 If it's not set, PDCurses looks for a file named "pdcfont.bmp" in the current directory at the time of initscr().
-If neither is found, it uses the built-in default font encoded in deffont.h.
+If neither is found, it uses the built-in default font encoded in font437.h.

 ### 16-bit mode